HIP-1195: Hiero hooks and an application to allowances

 /**

-* If non-zero, the index of the hook preceding this one in the owner's
+* If set, the id of the hook preceding this one in the owner's

 * doubly-linked list of hooks.